SB-DA/Kickstarter-Analysis/README.md

 #### Conclusions Drawn from the Outcomes based on Goals
 - As per the data gathered we can conclude that Louise's goal had a 54% chance of it being successful.
+- Having a considerable high goal can also effect the campaign.

 #### Limitations of Dataset